 Yes, you can withdraw at ATMs in Thailand with your Transferwise credit or debit card.

 Make sure you choose to be billed into the local currency to benefit from the best exchange rate from Transferwise, or exchange money to Thai Baht on Transferwise before you withdraw.

 Note that most ATMs in Thailand charge 220 or 250฿ per withdrawal with an international card so withdraw as much as possible every time you use the ATM to avoid paying too many fees during your trip.

 That's it for my review of Transferwise in Thailand, thanks for reading it til the end.

-If you have any question regarding Transferwise, please feel free to ask me in the comments below.
+If you have any questions regarding Transferwise, please feel free to ask me anything in the comments below.